villano-lab/nrSiCap/CONTRIBUTING.md

 # Pull Requests

 Pull Requests (PRs) are created in order to submit to the owner(s) of the repository some code for consideration.
-Typically that code will address some issue or improve the code in some way, we should be clear about how we expect PRs to improve the code in our contributing documentation.
-When creating the pull request you have to supply a comparison branch.
+When creating the pull request, you have to supply a comparison branch.
 When submitting PRs, please default to submitting to the `develop` branch and never submit directly to the `master` branch.
 This allows us to correctly manage versioning.
 If you submit a pull request directly to the `master` branch, you will be asked to change the target to `develop` (or another applicable